dafny-lang/dafny/docs/DafnyRef/Types.md

 corresponding destructor.
 For example, if `xs` is the stream `SCons(x, ys)`, then `xs.SCons?` and `xs.head == x` hold.
-In contrast to datatype declarations, there is no grounding check for co-datatypes—since a codatatype admits infinite values, the type is nevertheless inhabited.
+In contrast to datatype declarations, there is no grounding check for co-datatypes???since a codatatype admits infinite values, the type is nevertheless inhabited.

 ### 19.3.3.
 Creating Values of Co-datatypes
-To define values of co-datatypes, one could imagine a “co-function” language feature: the body of a “co-function” could include possibly never-ending self-calls that are interpreted by a greatest fix-point semantics (akin to a **CoFixpoint** in Coq).
-Dafny uses a different design: it offers only functions (not “co-functions”), but it classifies each intra-cluster call as either _recursive_ or _co-recursive_.
+To define values of co-datatypes, one could imagine a ???co-function??? language feature: the body of a ???co-function??? could include possibly never-ending self-calls that are interpreted by a greatest fix-point semantics (akin to a **CoFixpoint** in Coq).
+Dafny uses a different design: it offers only functions (not ???co-functions???), but it classifies each intra-cluster call as either _recursive_ or _co-recursive_.
 Recursive calls are subject to termination checks.
 Co-recursive calls may be never-ending, which is what is needed to define infinite values of a